ozkansafak/Galvanize-Capstone-Project/Notes.md

 							June 19, 2016 - Sunday
+Believe it or not I accidentally ran `rm -rf /*` on my computer. and left the `.` out of the `./*` part.
+I stopped it when it was going thru `Applications/Evernote.app` directory.
+It was throwing `Permission denied` error all over the place.
+But, it deleted Ableton Live and all my instrument patches.
+I downloaded Ableton from their website.
+It was easy because I'm a registered customer.
+And I'll re-install the patches some other time.
+I hope this is the whole extent of the damage.
+---
 Deleting .DS_Store remotely on git repo:
 ```javascript
 find . -name ".DS_Store" -exec git rm --cached -f {} \;.